DataScientest-Studio/jul24_cmlops_reco_film/README.md

 1. Run the `make setup1` command.

 2. Set the environment variable TMDB_API_TOKEN in the .env file.
 This is necessary to be able to execute the DAG `scraping_new_movies.py` in Airflow.
+You can get a token [here](https://www.themoviedb.org/settings/api).

 3. Run the `make setup2` command.